How to Deal With a Bully at Work

-- Describe the behavior you see the bully exhibiting—don’t editorialize or offer opinions, just describe what you see.
-Don't say you're mean and nasty to me.
-Meaningless commentary to a bully.
-Better?
-(You regularly enter my cubicle, lean over my shoulder, and read my personal correspondence on my computer screen.)
+1. Describe the behavior you see the bully exhibiting—don’t editorialize or offer opinions, just describe what you see.
+Don't say you're mean and nasty to me. to the bully.
+This is meaningless commentary when you're talking to a bully.

-- Tell the bully exactly how his behavior is having an impact on your work.
-(Because much of my work is confidential, these actions make me feel as if I need to hide what I am working on from you, or change computer screens which is a waste of my time.)
+Because much of my work is confidential, these actions make me feel as if I need to hide what I am working on from you or change computer screens which is a waste of my time.

-- Tell the bully what behavior you will not put up with in the future.
-(In the future, you are not to enter my cubicle unless I invite you to come in.
-This is my private workspace and your actions are unwelcome.)
+In the future, you are not to enter my cubicle unless I invite you to come in.
+This is my private workspace and your actions are unwelcome.

-- Stick with your statement and if the bully violates your space, move on to confrontation.
-(You cannot allow the bully to get away with the behavior even one more time or the groundwork you so carefully laid is wasted.)
+You cannot allow the bully to get away with the behavior even one more time or the groundwork you so carefully laid is wasted.

 “Remember: You’re the adult dealing with a tantrum.
 No wise parent gives into a child’s fit because it just leads to more fits.